blakep7/Open-Horizon-Actions-Documentation/README.md

 ### Conventions

-This workflow will follow the following conventions\...
+This workflow will follow the following conventions...

 -   Naming Conventions